Eli98612/Eli98612.github.io/_projects/5_project.markdown

 ---
 layout: page
 title: Shaders
-description: a collection of shaders that r browser
+description: a collection of shaders that run in the browser
 img: /assets/img/1.jpg
 importance: 3
 category: Personal